jasonjay86/CS6263Assignment3/README.md

 `conda activate assignment2`

+I used the same environment as the previous assignment

+### Fine Tuning

+To run the fine tuning run:

+`python trainLlama2B.py` or `python trainLlama2C.py`

 ### Execution

-In order to run inferences for the various layer outputs on the model run:
+In order to run inferences for the models run:

 `python Evaluation.py` or `python Evaluation3B.py`